Amy Hooper

 Represented 18 year old accused of shooting of a Romanian National in Shepherd’s Bush.
 Said to be drug-related.
 The case involved complex legal issues in relation to a number of matters including the controversial hearsay evidence of a deceased eye witness.
 Following a 6-week trial defendant was unanimously acquitted of all charges.

-R v H – Southwark Crown Court – Conspiracy to Supply Class A (2017)
+R v H – Southwark CC – Conspiracy to Supply Class A (2017)

 Multi-handed drug importation case involving a widespread conspiracy to smuggle millions of pounds worth of heroin into the UK.
 The prosecution’s case was that this was a highly organised international criminal drug dealing operation, which was being planned and coordinated from Spain.
 The defendant was acquitted.